 What's available for my kids?

 The children’s ministries are fun and interactive, striving to help children know God, love Him, and serve others.
-Each child is considered special and unique.
-In a secure and loving environment, they receive biblical instruction consistent with their age.
-The children’s groups meet on the lower level of Faith Hall.
-There are also activities available for them on Wednesday evenings in Beacon Hall.
+They receive biblical instruction consistent with their age.
+On Sunday, during services, children’s groups meet in the lower level of Faith Hall.
+There are also activities available on Wednesday evenings in Beacon Hall.
 Various special children’s activities are held throughout the year.

 What is available for youth?

 The youth meet in Beacon Hall on Sunday evening, and on Wednesday evening for age appropriate Bible study.
 They participate in retreats and special activities throughout the year.

 Will I be asked to give money?